00:00-00:05

 For the Taltz group, 27% of patients experienced infections and 0.4% of patients reported serious infections.
 For the placebo group, 23% of patients experienced infections while 0.4% patients reported serious infections.

 [Dr. Jackson talks about long-term safety profile of Taltz in psoriasis patients.
-The Taltz logo with the dosage strength is displayed in the top right corner of the screen.]
+Text and a table in shades of green appears on a white translucent box.]

 Descriptive Clues: